 Over sixty years ago, India’s Founding Fathers asked all Indians to respect the national symbols of India, to cherish its heritage and preserve its composite culture (Constitution Part IV-A).
-To honor the importance of those ideals, a small group of Indian Americans in the San Francisco Bay Area (all successful entrepreneurs) decided to create a broad-based, inclusive Community Center.
-It’s mission would be to preserve the culture, values and heritage of India for future generations based on the vision and ideals of the Founding Fathers of India.
+To honor the importance of those ideals, a small group of very successful Indian American entrepreneurs in the San Francisco-Bay Area decided to create a broad-based and inclusive Community Center.
+Its mission would be to preserve the culture, values, and heritage of India for future generations based on the vision and ideals of the Founding Fathers of India.

-The India Community Center was conceived as a place where every generation of the Indian Diaspora could find comfort in various facets of their culture, preserve and practice unique traditions and celebrate festivals and social milestones in a welcoming environment.
+India Community Center was conceived to be a place where every generation of the Indian Diaspora could find comfort in various facets of their culture, preserve and practice unique traditions, and celebrate festivals and social milestones in a welcoming environment.
 It was also designed to be a center where people of other cultures can explore and experience Indian traditions and values.

 India Community Center (ICC) opened its first facility in February 2003 with the efforts of the Godhwani brothers, Anil and Gautam, first generation Indian Americans and successful entrepreneurs, who created ICC as a non-profit organization dedicated to serving the Indian American and Greater Bay Area community.
 ICC is a non-religious and non-political organization with a goal to unite, serve and celebrate Indian culture in the community.

-Talat Hasan served as the first Chairperson of the Board of Trustees, Anil Godhwani served as the first President of the Board of Directors and Naren Bakshi, who created the first ICC in the U.S. in Cleveland in the 1960s, was the first Adviser and guided the founders on the early direction.
-They were joined by several successful, passionate community members including Kanwal Rekhi, Sheena Vaidyanathan, Bala Joshi and Kailash Joshi who worked full time for several years to establish ICC.
+Talat Hasan served as the first Chairperson of the Board of Trustees, Anil Godhwani served as the first President of the Board of Directors and Naren Bakshi, who created the first ICC in the U.S. in Cleveland in the 1960s, was the first Advisor who guided the founders in early direction.
+They were joined by several successful, passionate community members including Kanwal Rekhi, Sheena Vaidyanathan, Bala Joshi, and Kailash Joshi who worked full time for several years to establish ICC.

 ICC is financially supported through membership fees and community donations.
-It has also received corporate, foundation and government funding.
+It has also received corporate, foundation, and government funding.
 Today it is the largest Indian American community center in North America.
-Its 38,000 sq. ft. facility in Milpitas, California, and an 10,000 sq. ft.
-Table Tennis Center serve the entire Bay Area with a professional staff and hundreds of volunteers providing a wide range of programs and services.
-ICC conducts several hundred programs annually to serve the community.
+Its 38,000 square feet facility in Milpitas, California, and 10,000 square feet Table Tennis Center serves the entire Bay Area, with a professional staff and hundreds of volunteers providing a wide range of programs and services.
+ICC conducts a wide variety and a great number of programs annually to serve the community.